EladSoffer/targil3/README.md

-# Ex1 part B
+# Ex2

-this is the second part of exercise 1 in Advanced Programming 2 course.
+this is the therd exercise in Advanced Programming 2 course.

 This is a simple chat application called 'Friends' built using React for real-time communication between users.<br /> The app allows users to register and create an account, log in, and start a conversation with other users that also have an acount.